khinsen/MMTK/Doc/mmtk.rst

 amount of disk space occupied by the file by not storing uninteresting parts of the system, e.g. the solvent surrounding a protein.
-It is even possible to create a trajectory for a subset of the atoms in a molecule, e.g. for only the C-alpha atoms of a protein.
+It is even possible to create a trajectory for a subset of the atoms in a molecule, e.g. for only the |C_alpha| atoms of a protein.
 The universe description that is stored in the trajectory file contains all chemical objects of which at least one atom is represented.